Creating Tests

 If you see this, you have already built a complete automated test.

-- Save the case and re-open it once to confirm every parameter, locator reference, and suite relationship still looks correct.
+- Save the case and re-open it once to confirm every parameter, locator reference, suite, and tag relationship still looks correct.

-Here is a screenshot of the saved test case editor state with ordered steps and filled parameters.
+Here are screenshots of the saved test case editor state with ordered steps and filled parameters.

 Checkpoint